Comdex/zkpass/README.md

-# zkPass -- DID platform based on Mina, Zero Knowledage
+# zkPass -- A crypto passport based on Mina, Zero Knowledage

 zkpass is a crypto identity dapp, it can not only be a wallet based on smart contract, but also even an identity authenticator.